dotnet-websharper/core/docs/Sitelets.md

 converting them into content that in turn produces the HTTP response.
 The overall architecture is analogous to ASP.NET/MVC, and other `Model-View-Controller` -based web frameworks.

-### Actions

-Sitelets are parameterized by a type representing actions.
-The action type is typically user-defined and encodes all the possible ways to link to content on the site.
-Instead of linking to content using string URLs, the URLs are inferred by linking to values of your action type.

 ### Routers